 Centre for Tribal Law, Policy and Justice

 The Centre for Tribal Law, Policy and Justice aspire to contribute in the nation building by looking inwards and introspect on how the notion of justice for tribal women, children and indigenous tribal communities in the region will be best served and secured.
 As an initialization process towards ensuring inclusive growth for the tribal communities in the region the center endeavors to create an ambience of holistic approach towards tribal issues from dimensions of sociology of law in tandem with the constitutional spirit of equality and fraternity among the diverse communities in the region.
-In its attempt to steer the idea of tribal justice towards a more coherent, cohesive and coeval tribal law, policy and justice the Center proposes the following programs:

 Events